moaelkady/React-Firebase-Chat-App/README.md

 ## How to Use
 1. Log in with your Google account
 2. Enter a room password to create or join a chat room
-3. Share the room password with your chat mate so they can join the same room
+3. Share the room password with your friends so they can join the same room
 4. Start chatting!

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute, please fork the repository and create a pull request.

+## License
+The Chat App is open source software licensed under the MIT License.